aldavigdis/dockpress/readme.md

 ## Further Technical Stuff

+### Volume mounts

-This image requires two volumes to be mounted at the following paths:
+This image requires the following to be mounted at the following paths:

 * `/var/www/html/`: The storage location for the WordPress installation itself.
-If not set, a fresh installation is made on deployment.
+If not set, a fresh installation may be made on deployment.
 * `/secrets`: Contains the file `credentials.json`, which includes our MySQL credentials, the Memcached host, the New Relic key and the secure salts and keys used by WordPress.
+(In Kubernetes, you would use a secret volume for this.)
 * `/var/www/html/wp-content/uploads`: The persistent storage location for WordPress uploads.
 If it isn't mounted, then those files will be lost as soon as the container is restarted and each swarm node will not have access to each uploaded file.

-In case no New Relic app name or key are supplied in the `credentials.json` file, the New Relic installer will simply not run.

-The same goes with Memcached.
-If it is an array containing null, Memcached will not be configured as the PHP session store and the Memcached drop-in will not be installed.

-MySQL credentials and the WordPress Salts and Keys (stored in `secrets/wp-salts.json`) can be changed during runtime as wp-config.php will be configured to refer to those values directly.
+### File ownership

+The build and deployment is run as root while PHP-FPM and Nginx are run as the user www-data.
+If you keep the WordPress installation and the uploads directory in a network storage location, you need to make sure that www-data has read access to the WordPress installation and write access to the uploads directory.

+NFS complicates this a bit, by insisting on the same user and group ID, which may vary between Linux dirstos, but is usually `33` in Debian and Ubuntu based distros.

+### WordPress keys and salts

 Each node in a swarm needs to share the same salts and keys in order for things like logging in and such to be consistent (and actually work) between nodes.